 Striking a balance between getting enough data to understand the incident and making the process lightweight enough to ensure that it is completed, is essential to getting the data needed.

-Ease of use for everyone is crucial to get data at all.
+Ease of use for everyone is crucial to getting data at all.

 Try Gluu for free